taunsquared/graphic-novel-thesis/ArtistFeedback/Dream02/StoryBoards.md

 # Feedback on Storyboards

-Page 1 - ooooooo yeeeessss!!!
+Page 1 - By the way, I've updated the information about Min's back tatoo on the Character Profiles doc, please take a look!

 Page 2 - Haha, dance party!
 Amadou should look more west african and heavily muscled, others look great!